digitlimit/challenge_haggling/README.md

 2. Second prize: 2000 USD.
 3. Third prize: 1000 USD.
 4. We might award one special prize of 400 USD at our discretion.
-5. If you email the link to this page to someone, with challengejs@hola.org in CC, and they enter the competition and win a prize, you will receive half the amount they get (only the first referrer per participant).

 See also the [Russian version](https://habr.com/company/hola/blog/414723/) of this page.